oam-dev/rudr/docs/how-to/using_scylla.md

 * Core workload types
 * Extended workload types

 Within these these two categories of workloads, there are several workload types.
 A non-exhaustive list of workload types might include a server, singleton server, and task.
-Currently Scylla only has all of the six core workload types, you can find more details in [workloads documentation](workloads.md).
+Currently Rudr only has all of the six core workload types, you can find more details in [workloads documentation](workloads.md).

 It's important to understand that workload types don't have any CRDs.
 They are simply just a field within a component.
 Platform users can't define custom workload types.
 They can only choose workload types predefined by the platform runtime.